elettrico/bloqus_bricks/README.md

   * ".png" will be removed
   * "-" will become space in description and _ in node name
-  * "test_" will be added to the node name so "something-very-good.png" will become a node "something very good" identified by "test_something_very_good"
+  * "test_" will be added to the node name so "something-very-good.png" will become a node "something very good" identified by "bloqus_bricks:test_something_very_good" non-png files will be ignored

 in init.lua find this lines and comment the dofile (this will prevent loading real blocks)
 ```